-1. Insert the bolt into the connection and place the washer, bevelled side outermost, onto the bolt followed by the nut (Fig 1).
-Nut markings should be outermost to ensure Quality Assurance is visible.
-If two washers are being used, ensure the washer under the bolt head is placed bevelled side facing the bolt head.
+1. Insert the bolt through the connection and then place the washer chamfered side outermost onto the bolt followed by the nut (Fig 1).
+Nut markings must be outermost to ensure Quality Assurance is visible for inspection.
+If two washers are being used ensure the washer under the bolt head is placed with the chamfered side facing the bolt head.

 2. Using the electric shear wrench, engage the inner socket over the bolt spline and the outer socket over the nut (Fig 2).
 Ensure that both inner and outer sockets are fully engaged before proceeding.

 3. Press the power switch.
 The outer socket rotates clockwise and tightens the nut to an initial bedding torque.
 Listen to the change in the tone of the tool as the bedding torque is reached.
 Release the power switch and remove the tool, at this point the spline will remain attached, and continue tightening all other bolts in the joint to the bedding torque.
 When the bedding torque has been equalized along the joint, place the tool back onto each bolting assembly and engage the power trigger again.
 As the correct preload is reached the outer socket stops rotating, the inner socket counter rotates and shears the spline off (Fig 3).

 4. Release the power trigger and pull the outer socket off the nut.
 The sheared spline is retained inside the inner socket.
 The shear wrench has an ejector lever above the power trigger to eject the spline safely (Fig 4).
 Ensure that the wrench motor has come to a complete stop before engaging the next bolt.

 TCB bolting assemblies coated with Greenkote are ready for installation and no additional treatments are necessary.